 - Does every visitor see an adblock wall message?

 - Can adblock walls offer benefits to visitors?

 - How can publishers measure their adblock wall?

 - What is the difference between an adblock wall, a paywall, and a registration wall?

 - Do adblock walls result in less revenue than ad reinsertion?

-An adblock wall is marketing automation to recover lost revenues from site visitors using adblock tech to block ads.
-The adblock wall will engage them, and ask them to allow ads to be shown on that particular site or ask them to choose another option to support the site such as a paid subscription, or a temporary ad-free pass in exchange for newsletter signup.
+An anti-adblock wall is marketing automation to recover lost revenues from site visitors using adblock tech to block ads.
+The adblock wall will engage visitors and ask them to allow ads to be shown on that particular site.
+Or, the visitor may be offered options to support the site such as a paid subscription, or a temporary ad-free pass in exchange for newsletter signup.

 With so many people using ad blocker technology when they visit a publisher's website, visitors can miss out on promotions, specials, and advertising that they actually want.
 In addition, your promotions and advertising drive revenues for your business.
 These revenues can be earned through referrals, clicks, or direct purchases placed from an ad.
 This lost revenue can sorely affect your bottom line, reducing both awareness and direct sales that you earn through your ads and landing pages.

-Adblock walls are typically only viewable to visitors that are actively blocking ads.
+Anti-adblock walls are typically only viewable to visitors who are actively blocking ads.
 With Admiral's engage layer, many other targeting and frequency settings can be applied and tweaked across a scale of revenue recovery, conversion rate, and visitor experience.